 Class Schedule and Location:

-- Conduct research and translate key turf management principles from academic literature into comprehensible summaries designed for communication with stakeholder groups through written and oral mediums.
+- Conduct independent and group based research and develop skills in translating complex principles from academic literature into comprehensible summaries designed for communication with stakeholder groups through written and oral mediums.

-- Create a blog that can be effectively utilized to translate information to a variety of stakeholders in the turfgrass industry.
+- Create and maintain a professional blog which effectively transfers information to a variety of stakeholders in the turfgrass industry.

-- Demonstrate the ability to engage fully in team tasks, interacting with integrity and respect, contribute quality work, and demonstrate personal responsibility and accountability to the group.
+- Demonstrate the ability to engage fully in team tasks, interacting with integrity and respect, contributing to quality work and demonstrating personal responsibility and accountability to peers.

-- Introduction to business etiquette in the professional environment
+- Professionalism: Business etiquette and the professional environment

 - Working effectively in groups